A trip to Tibet is usually in the makings for several months. Not least because of the time consuming logistics.

 Back at the hotel for some rest before dinner which you may take down in town or at your hotel.
 It is likely that the altitude will make it a tough day, so eating at the hotel might be a good option.
 Maybe, you have time for a massage before dinner.

-9 days in Tibet, Day 4 – Tuesday: Ganden Monastery and Jokhang Temple
+Day 4 – Tuesday: Ganden Monastery and Jokhang Temple

 Today it is a day of monasteries and exploring the area outside of Lhasa.
 After a hearty breakfast, drive the 1,5-2h to Ganden Monastery, on top of a mountain ridge at 4,300m with lovely views at either side of the top.